Avash027/software-engineering-interview-prep/system-design/questions/Tinder system design/Tinder System design.md

   - We will use CDN to serve the static images faster.

 - **Relational database to store user information**

+  - We will store the user ID, name, age, location, gender, description, (user preferences) etc.

 #### Trade-offs